- 1 can (15 ounces) black beans, rinsed and drained

 - 1/8 teaspoon salt

-- Transfer to a 9-in. square baking pan coated with cooking spray.
+- Transfer to a parchment paper-lined 8-in. square baking pan.
 Sprinkle with remaining chocolate chips.
-Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 20-25 minutes or until a toothpick inserted in center comes out clean.
 Cool on a wire rack.
 Cut into bars.
 Yield: 1 dozen.

 "Very good!
 No one guessed it was beans."